Greta Gerwig: 2006–2009: Early work

 Gerwig originally intended to become a playwright, but she turned to acting when she was not admitted to playwriting MFA programs.
 In 2006, while still studying at Barnard, she was cast in a minor role in Joe Swanberg's LOL, and appeared in Baghead by Jay and Mark Duplass.
-She began a partnership with Swanberg, which resulted in the duo's co-writing Hannah Takes the Stairs (2007), and sharing both writing and directing duties on Nights and Weekends (2008).
+She began a partnership with Swanberg, which resulted in the duo co-writing Hannah Takes the Stairs (2007), and sharing both writing and directing duties on Nights and Weekends (2008).
 Through these films, she became known as a key figure in the rising mumblecore film movement and was often referred to as an "it girl".
 Despite her consistent association with the movement, Gerwig dislikes the term "mumblecore", and has defended the style by saying, "People had gotten used to a version of a movie at a film festival that was like a calling-card for the real movie you were going to make later.
 What was different about these movies was these filmmakers were like, 'There is not another movie.
 This is the real movie.'"

 Although she had an association with a number of other mumblecore filmmakers and appeared in several films, mainstream success remained elusive.
 Of this period in her life, Gerwig has said, "I was really depressed.
 I was 25 [in 2008] and thinking, 'This is supposed to be the best time and I'm miserable' but it felt like acting was happening for me, and I went back to acting classes."
-In order to support herself financially, she worked as a nanny and a tutor for the SAT.
+In order to support herself financially, she worked as a nanny and a tutor for the SAT, while continuing to audition and develop collaborative film projects.
+She went on to appear in other independent films of the late 2000s, such as Yeast (2008) and The House of the Devil (2009).